shysolocup/Clam/REMBER.md

 - update dep and with to be !dep (amount) (clanID)
 - add admin help page
 - add forceban forceunban and forcekick
+- add the funds commands in the commands list
+- create the new sections for the help command
 <br>

 these are new shit that needs to be brought over while updating bc they're actually working